Red Steel 2: Reception

-Red Steel 2 received favorable reviews according to video game review aggregator Metacritic.
+Red Steel 2 received favorable reviews according to video game review aggregator website Metacritic.
 IGN praised the "awesome style and energetic gameplay" and called it "one of the top titles on Wii".
 Official Nintendo Magazine praised the MotionPlus controls, visuals and audio, but criticised the mission design, referring to it as being "average".
 Eurogamer praised the "thrilling set pieces" but called the game's character "flawed, certainly, but entirely honorable with it".
 1UP.com were considerably less impressed, stating that while "occasionally exhilarating" the game was "mostly unremarkable".
 GamesRadar praised the controls and "the engaging, intuitive combat".
 GamesRadar also noted that the game was drastically superior to Red Steel, noting that there was "no comparison between the two".
 Classic Game Room received the game well.
 Bussler claimed that this was the best motion controlled first person shooter that "I ever played".

 Not all non-video game publications gave the game moderate success.
 The Escapist gave it four stars out of five and said: "Over three years after the Wii hit store shelves, Red Steel 2 finally delivers the motion-controlled swordplay we expected from the original Red Steel, and it more than makes up for any niggling flaws in the level design".
 The Daily Telegraph gave it seven out of ten and called it "effortlessly likable".
 Chris Kohler of Wired also gave it seven stars out of ten, saying: "I've never played anything quite like Red Steel 2, which lets you use swords and guns simultaneously, switching back and forth between wild swinging and precise aiming".
 He criticized some occasional lapses in the game's technical stability, such as rare game-crashing bugs and occasional moments where the game is forced to halt briefly to read the disc.
 The A.V.
 Club gave it a C+: "Though the pesky lag is largely gone, all too often, gameplay still devolves into breathless, embarrassing exercises in flailing".

 Ubisoft originally expected to sell 1 million copies of Red Steel 2, but after poor sales of James Cameron's Avatar: The Game, they slashed their sales predictions in half.
 According to Jason VendenBerghe at his keynote speech at the 2010 European game developers conference, Red Steel 2 has sold approximately 270,000 copies worldwide.